All Products

 primaryKey

-The primary key information of the row.
-The value of this parameter contains the name of each primary key column, the type of the primary key column, and the primary key value.
+The primary key of the row.
+The value of this parameter consists of the name, type, and value of each primary key column.

 Important